Skip to content

 Legal research, analysis and drafting support

 The ‘Intelligent Auxiliary System of Criminal Case Handling’ (206 System) (also known as the ‘Shanghai Criminal Case Intelligent Assistance System’), developed by the Shanghai High People’s Court and iFlyTek, is an AI-assisted system that supports judges in criminal trials by analysing case facts, identifying relevant legal issues, and recommending applicable laws and sentencing guidelines.
 It is now in its fourth iteration.
-The system aims to enhance consistency and efficiency in criminal adjudication.
+The 206 System aims to enhance consistency and efficiency in criminal adjudication.

-Analogous criminal case management systems designed by iFLYTEK have been adopted by judicial institutions in Anhui, Shanxi, Guizhou, Zinjuang, Shenzhen, Henan, Qinghai, and other provinces.
+Analogous criminal case management systems designed by iFLYTEK have been adopted by judicial institutions in Anhui, Shanxi, Guizhou, Xinjiang, Shenzhen, Henan, Qinghai, and other provinces.
 But not all courts in the country are equivalently equipped.

 Other courts have developed their own AI systems to assist with legal research, analysis and drafting: